Plan Your Publicity Campaign!! There's a lot of competition out there.

 Please make it clear on all publicity that the event is part of the Buxton Festival Fringe - use the Fringe logo if you can.
 It can be downloaded from the web-site - right click this link and choose Save Target As... or emailed as a jpg on request.

 The Fringe is also promoted generally through the local and regional Media.
 You too need to approach them yourselves with photos and press releases.
 (A Press list is supplied with confirmation of entry.)
 Local Radio Stations may be willing to broadcast good quality recordings and are keen to interview you over the telephone.
 Please include a named contact.
 For advice, see How to write a Press Release.

 Please upload photographs as part of the online entry procedure.
-If you would like further advice on publicity contact the Press Officer, who would also be happy to receive your press releases for his information.
+If you would like further advice on publicity contact the Press Officer, who would also be happy to receive your press releases for her information.

 Fringe Launch Party.
 This event is run by Underground Venues but acts from other venues are also welcome.
 Traditionally, it includes five to ten minute extracts from shows as well as live music and sometimes party games!
 It is a chance for Fringe goers to socialise as well as being a useful place for entrants to publicise their events.
 It is usually held on the first evening of the Fringe at the Fringe Club in the Old Hall Hotel.
 Contact email@example.com for further information.

 Fringe Sunday, Carnival and Street publicity are worth the effort.
 Meet the public in costume if possible with handbills at the ready.
 Impromptu street theatre works too.
 Suitable sites and contacts are included in the list of venues.
 The Carnival Procession welcomes Fringe participants.